Geoffrey Harmsworth

 Research Interests:

-• Greek Literature in the Roman Empire
+• The Polis and Urban Politics in the Roman Empire

-• Animals in Greek and Roman Literature
+• Greek and Roman History (esp. the Roman-era Polis)

-Before joining the Ph.D. program at Columbia, Geoffrey received his BA (2016) and MA (2018) in Classical Studies from the University of Waterloo in Canada.
-His Masters thesis was a study of the intertextual dynamics of Colluthus’ late antique epyllion, The Abduction of Helen.
+Before joining the Ph.D. program at Columbia, Geoff received his BA (2016) and MA (2018) in Classical Studies from the University of Waterloo in Canada.
+His Master’s thesis was a study of the intertextual dynamics of Colluthus’ late antique epyllion, The Abduction of Helen.
+In his spare time, Geoff, a former cook, enjoys exploring the culinary world of New York City, along with its many cultural highlights.